AlejandroGiner/Lux-in-Tenebris/README.md

 (Planned) - Mesopotamia has received  new provinces, an increase of % from  to .
 Dev increased by %, from  to .

-(Planned) - Levant has received 11 new provinces, an increase of 58% from 19 to 30.
+(Likely Finished) - Levant has received 11 new provinces, an increase of 58% from 19 to 30.
 Dev increased by 2%, from 163 to 167.

-(Planned) - Persia has received 5 new provinces, an increase of 10% from 52 to 57.
-Dev increased by 6%, from 368 to 389.
+(WIP) - Persia has received 6 new provinces, an increase of 11% from 52 to 58.
+Dev increased by 7%, from 368 to 395.

 (Planned) - Khorasan has received  new provinces, an increase of % from  to .
 Dev increased by %, from  to .